 Why is developing others important?

 Anticipated Responses: Answers will vary but will likely focus on achieving the mission.
-Most young leaders don’t understand their responsibility with respect to “talent management” for the Air Force writ large.
+Most young leaders don’t understand their responsibility with respect to “talent management” for the Department of the Air Force writ large.
 Before moving on, ensure participants understand that developing others is important at two levels:

 At the micro level, developing others is about the mission.
 Can the member (and hence, the team) successfully perform his or her duties in support of the larger goal.